catseye/Tamsin/README.markdown

 Ah, well, it may not be a real problem, unless we want to make `return` optional (which we do.)
 Maybe, onto weirder stuff first.

+### stuff about implicit buffer ###

+Here's a "problem": the implicit buffer is a string, and we don't have strings in the data domain, we have terms.
+This "problem" is easily "solvable": we can stringify the term.
+This is a terrible "solution", but it lets us experiment further.

+This would be nicer if we had a syntax to put arbitrary text in an atom.
+Hey, how about 「this is an atom」?
+Hmmm...

+### Implementation Notes ###

+Maybe test-driven language design *not* "for the win" in all cases; it's excellent for evolving a design, but not so good for deep debugging.
+I had to actually write a dedicated test case which directly accessed the internals, to find the problem.

+This was only after refactoring the implementation two or three times.
+One of those times, I removed exceptions, so now the interpreter returns `(success, result)` tuples, where `success` is a boolean, and propagates parse errors itself.

+We "raise" a parse error only in the `LITERAL` AST node.

+We handle parse errors (backtrack) only in `OR` and `WHILE`, and in the ProductionScannerEngine logic (to provide that EOF if the scanning production failed.
+This can happen even in `peek()` at the end of a string, even after we've successfully parsed everything else.)

 Appendix B. TODO
 ----------------